ASSOCIATE IN APPLIED SCIENCE DEGREE IN EARLY CHILDHOOD EDUCATION

 Emotional Intelligence: Students must possess and further develop emotional intelligence.
 Emotional intelligence encompasses knowledge and management of one's own emotional life and the skills to process the various workplace and situations that arise when working with children and their families, or strained work environments or coworker relationships.
 Responses to giving and receiving feedback both positive and negative are also a part of emotional intelligence.

 Environment: ECE requires management of multiple roles, tasks and decisions simultaneously.
 Working with young children requires high moral standards.
-Students with a criminal history will likely not have employment opportunities in the Education programs and may also not be able to complete the practicum/fieldwork requirements for the programs.
+Students with a criminal history will likely not have employment opportunities in the education field and may also not be able to complete the practicum/fieldwork requirements for the programs.
+A current NC DCDEE qualifying letter is required by the college prior to starting any early childhood program.

 Risks for Early Childhood Professionals